Tryouts /Assessments

 Choosing to participate and be successful in any sport competitively requires passion, commitment, dedication, perseverance, and patience.
 For us to consider you to be part of a competitive/team program at RGA, the following are some key elements that we look for in an aspiring gymnast:

-Desire, discipline, work ethic, teamwork, punctuality, listening skills, maturity, respect, and ability to apply corrections are amongst the many attributes that would make you a good sportsperson.
-Numerous other skills such as confidence, increased physical strength and flexibility, and mental strength are imbibed by simply being part of the program.
+Desire, discipline, work ethic, teamwork, punctuality, listening skills, maturity, respect, and the ability to apply corrections are among the many attributes that would make a good sportsperson.
+Numerous other skills like confidence, increased physical strength and flexibility, and mental strength are imbibed by simply being part of the program.

-Enrollment: Participation in Team program is by invitation and/or assessment only.
+Enrollment: Participation in our team program is by invitation and/or assessment only.

-Who: Girls only- Participants aged between 5 to 13 years. (if the child is turning the required age in the year of the assessment, you are welcome to sign up for the appropriate session of tryouts)
+Who: Girls and boys-Participants aged between 4.5 to 13 years (if the child is turning the required age in the year of the assessment, you are welcome to sign up for the appropriate session of tryouts).

-MUST HAVE: completed at least one session of recreational/Gymnastics for All (GfA) program session at a gymnastics facility.
-Participants already in a Team program at Richmond Gymnastics (Developmental/CCP/Xcel/High School program) are NOT required to sign up.
+MUST HAVE: completed at least one session of recreational/Gymnastics for All (GfA) program session at a gymnastics facility or invited by the Association.
+Participants already in a Team program at Richmond Gymnastics (Developmental/CCP/Xcel/MAG/High School program) are NOT required to sign up for tryouts.

-Fee: as detailed in the sign up session.
+Fee: stated at time of registration.
 There will be NO REFUNDS.
-Change of session requests will be subject to an additional fee.
+Requests to change sessions or register for a different session will be subject to an additional fee.

 How to sign up:

-1. Sign up for only ONE session as per the current age of the participant.
-Open sessions are available here for registration!
+Tryout sessions are scheduled in the spring and registration opens on our website.
+Register for only one session as per the current age of the participant.
 If there are no open sessions, please email us at admin@richmondgymnastics.com

-4. After the assessment, RGA will get in touch with parents within 2-3 weeks with the recommendations and the next steps involved.
+After the assessment, RGA will contact parents within 2-3 weeks with the recommendations and the next steps involved.

-5. Note: if a participant is registered in the incorrect age group, the participant may not be allowed to attend a try-out and will be required to re-register for another session.
+Note: if a participant is not registered in the correct age group, they may not be allowed to attend a tryout and will be required to re-register for a different session.

 All members accessing our services and facility are expected to abide by our code of conduct